att/ast/CONTRIBUTING.md

 introduced.
 Even if you don't run the tests they will be run via the [Travis CI](https://travis-ci.org/att/ast) service.

-You are strongly encouraged to add tests when changing the functionality of ksh.
-Especially if you are fixing a bug to help ensure there are no regressions in the future (i.e., we don't reintroduce the bug).
+You are strongly encouraged to add tests when changing the functionality of ksh or fixing bugs.
+Especially if you are fixing a bug to help ensure there are no regressions in the future; i.e., we don't reintroduce the bug.

 ### Local testing